Someone filling out Social Security Disability Claim

 A person might have multiple impairments, some that are severe and some that might not be as significant.
 The Social Security Administration will consider the limiting effects of all of your impairments, even the ones that are not severe.

 If your primary medical condition is severe but does not meet or equal the requirements of the Blue Book for that illness or injury, the Social Security Administration will take into consideration the limitations caused by your additional impairments.
 The Social Security Administration uses the Blue Book to evaluate the severity of specific medical conditions.
 A Texas disability attorney could help you address the issue of residual functional capacity in your Social Security disability claim.
-Get in touch with our office today for a free consultation.
+Get in touch with our office today for a consultation.